Beanmommo/web-theark/openspec/changes/add-presale-database-version/proposal.md

 - Add a new `databaseVersion` field to the `Presale` type with possible values: `'rtdb'` or `'firestore'`
 - Update presale creation logic to include the `databaseVersion` field
-- Ensure the field is passed to the payment server via Stripe metadata or presale data
+- The field is stored in Firestore and can be read by the payment server when processing PayNow payments
 - Maintain backward compatibility with existing presales that don't have this field

+**Note**: This field is only relevant for PayNow payments processed by the external payment server.
+Stripe credit card payments are handled entirely within this application and do not require this field.

 ## Impact

 - **Affected specs**: `payment-processing` (new capability)
 - **Affected code**:
-  - `types/data.ts` - Add `databaseVersion` field to `Presale` type
+  - `types/data.ts` - Add `databaseVersion` field to `Presale` and `Invoice` types
-  - `stores/presales.ts` - Include `databaseVersion` when creating presales
+  - `stores/presales.ts` - Include `databaseVersion: 'firestore'` when creating presales
   - `server/api/presales/index.ts` - Ensure field is persisted to Firestore
-  - `server/api/stripe/secret.post.ts` - Pass `databaseVersion` in payment intent metadata
-  - Payment server (external) - Will use this field to determine database source
+  - Payment server (external) - Will read this field from Firestore to determine database source for PayNow payments

 ## Migration Strategy